ArttuYlikotila/random-team-app/README.md

 This React SPA-application loads 20 random fake person profiles from the Random User API.
-After profiles have been loaded, user can divide the persons to two evenly sized randomized teams.
+After profiles have been loaded, user can divide the persons to two evenly sized random teams.

 This app is made with Create React App.